ismailastighfar/Quiz-App/README.md

 # Quiz-App
-# bulit a quiz with javascript
+# built a quiz with javascript